Wednesday: 4PM- 10PM

 The Taproom: Our tap room is now open!
 We feature 8 beers on tap and a fun, eclectic space.
-We are open Thursday, Friday, and Saturday 5PM to 10PM and Sunday 1PM to 5PM
+We are open Wednesday - Saturday 4PM to 10PM, and Sunday 1PM to 5PM

 Food: We do not serve food, but we are food friendly.
 Feel free to bring in food.
 There are numerous local eateries that deliver to our location.
 Additionally, from time to time, we will have a food truck on premises.
 Check out the "Events" schedule for days that a food truck will be here.

 Parking: Parking in front of our building is scarce (only 8 spots).
 However, we do have a lot located around the corner where Leonard Street street dead ends.
 Additionally, there is street parking on Prospect near Schafer and street parking on Jonathon and Leonard.